To Rev. Kate Stevens:

 In the behavioral framework I developed from this experience — the Cold Cruel Sidestep — this is called Distributed Maintenance: the phase in which bystander institutions quietly sustain the inverted narrative after the active actors have stepped away from direct accountability.
 It does not require coordination.
 It requires only the path of least resistance.
 The music video gets filmed.
 The newsletter gets published.
 The email goes unanswered.
 The narrative holds.

+You are a minister.
 You wrote about George Floyd: "I could hear George Floyd crying.
 It wasn't loud like our cries on the bridge; it was more like a quiet sob."

 I am not comparing my situation to his.
-What was done to him was a murder by agents of the state, and the scale of that injustice is not mine to claim.
+What was done to him was a murder by agents of the state and the scale of that injustice is not mine to claim.

 But I will say this plainly: the same principles you invoked on that bridge apply here, or they apply nowhere.

-You wrote that "these issues of racial inequality and police brutality are always in the hearts and minds of our brothers and sisters of color."
+You called on white residents to "fight for racial justice as if our very lives depended on it."
+My documented atrial fibrillation — attributed by my physician to the sustained stress of this six-year campaign — reduces life expectancy by five to ten years according to the American Heart Association.
 The department whose written non-contact policy enabled six years of one-sided complaint processing against me is the same department whose detective was denied qualified immunity by a federal judge in March 2026 for manufacturing probable cause.
 The selective enforcement documented in my case and the selective enforcement documented in the federal court record are the same institutional failure wearing different faces.

-The Beatitudes are not complicated.
 Blessed are the peacemakers.
 Blessed are those who hunger and thirst for righteousness.
 Blessed are the merciful.

 The man who was beaten on the sidewalk — who threw zero punches while absorbing thirty-plus blows, who screamed for help, who filed a police report, who sent letters to every institution he could reach — that man has been waiting six years for someone with a public voice and a stated commitment to justice to say: I hear you.
 What happened to you was wrong.